marticliment/UniGetUI/README.md

 A: A common reason apps (i.e., executables) get blocked and/or detected as a virus — even when there's nothing malicious about them, like in the case of UniGetUI — is because they're not being used by a relatively large amount of people.

-Combine that with the fact that you might be downloading something recently released, and simply blocking unknown apps is in many cases a good precaution to take to prevent actual malware.
+Combine that with the fact that you might be downloading something recently released, and blocking unknown apps is in many cases a good precaution to take to prevent actual malware.

-Since UniGetUI is open source and safe to use, simply whitelist the app in the settings of your antivirus/browser.<br>
+Since UniGetUI is open source and safe to use, whitelist the app in the settings of your antivirus/browser.<br>

 #

 **Q: Are Winget/Scoop packages safe?**<br>

-A: UniGetUI, Microsoft and Scoop aren't responsible for the packages available for download, which are provided by third parties and can theoretically be compromised.
+A: UniGetUI, Microsoft, and Scoop aren't responsible for the packages available for download, which are provided by third parties and can theoretically be compromised.

-To mitigate the risks of downloading malware, Microsoft has implemented a few checks for the software available on Winget.
+Microsoft has implemented a few checks for the software available on Winget to mitigate the risks of downloading malware.
 Even so, It's recommended to only download software from publishers that you trust.

 <br><p align="center"><i>Check out the <a href="https://github.com/marticliment/UniGetUI/wiki">Wiki</a> for more information!</i></p>